 Are you thinking about making a pivot from academia and not sure how to do it?
 It might be worth applying to Bridge to BCG (and/or McKinsey’s Insight program or Bain’s ADvantage).

-The Bridge to BCG program is a 3-day immersive recruiting workshop that gives Ph.D. and other advanced degree candidates a chance to learn about BCG and careers in consulting.
+The Bridge to BCG program is a 3-day immersive consulting workshop that gives Ph.D. and other advanced degree candidates a chance to learn about the Boston Consulting Group and careers in consulting.

 Bridge to BCG is a great way for you to see whether consulting is for you.
 You’ll get a real sense for the culture of the firm, and you’ll meet other motivated candidates who you can team up with to practice case interviewing.
 I went through Bridge to BCG myself during my recruiting process, and my two best friends at BCG were part of my cohort there.

 Moreover, being invited to Bridge to BCG comes with an automatic invitation to first round interviews for a full-time job later that summer.

 If that piques your curiosity, read on.
 In this article, we’ll discuss: